Skip to content

 This kind of pen is used in a straightforward way — you dip it into glue or wax, and then touch the diamond drill and pick it up.
 And then, all that’s left is to place it upon its position on your canvas.

-On the other hand, the waxx pens are somewhat more practical — in the sense that you don’t need to dip them in anything, as their ends apply some wax onto your diamond drills naturally.
+On the other hand, the wax pens are somewhat more practical — in the sense that you don’t need to dip them in anything, as their ends apply some wax onto your diamond drills naturally.
 That means you’ve got one step less to do in your diamond art painting process; though, once you notice that there’s not enough wax coming out, you’ll need to sharpen them before proceeding.

 There’s also a third option that you can think about — a wheel pick-up kind of pen.
 With this pen, you’ve got the end of the pen which contains an adhesive wheel.
 This wheel is what you use to quickly pick up your diamonds; you do so by rolling the wheel across the surface where you’ve scattered them.
-Plus, you can proceed to roll it on another empty surface afterwards and remove them.
+Plus, you can proceed to roll it on another empty surface afterward and remove them.

 Though, bear in mind that all diamond art kits come with some sort of adhesive; so regardless of the kind of applicator pen you buy separately, you probably won’t need to buy wax and glue as well.